Here’s How To Make Non-Greasy Pizza

 Whatever you decide to do, whether blotting or tapping your pizza with bread, you risk whipping away the spices and flavors, so be very careful and gentle when doing either of them both.

-There isn’t only one type of pizza to give here.
-As pizza is a greasy dish, which one will be the greasiest depends on the toppings.
+There isn’t only one type of pizza to choose from here.
+As pizza is a greasy dish, the greasiest one depends on the toppings.

 Cheesy pizzas, such as quattro formaggi, are very greasy because they contain four different kinds of cheese.
 The cheeses in this pizza melt and go into the crust, but a very big part remains on the surface.
 As delicious as this pizza is, you cannot avoid the small grease puddles on top.

 Meaty pizzas are also very greasy; a good example here is the quattro stagioni pizza.
-This pizza traditionally contains ham and prosciutto, but many of its variations have pepperoni or bacon.
-These meaty toppings release fat and grease and make this pizza one of the greasiest.
+This pizza traditionally contains ham and prosciutto, but many variations have pepperoni or bacon.
+These meaty toppings release fat and grease, making this pizza one of the greasiest.

 Another example of a very greasy pizza is the Chicago Pizza, topped with ground beef, sausages, and pepperoni covered with tomato sauce.
 The three types of meat this pizza contains make it incredibly delicious but just as greasy.